sm427/sm427.github.io/README.md

 ## Website Description

-- A "Where's Waldo" game with your own face!
+- In a “Where’s Waldo” type of game, the user’s face gets added to a picture of a large crowd.
-- Race against the clock!
+- The users have to find their face against the clock with the time being added to a global leaderboard.
-- Compete with your friends on the global leaderboard!
+- Every day, users have one attempt at a puzzle of the day that functions similarly.

 ## 3rd party libraries/APIs